BlueCookieWookie/Smart-Chrome-Video-Downloader-Trimmer/README.md

-A powerful Manifest V3 Chrome extension that finds every playable video on a webpage (even hidden or fragmented streams), lets you optionally trim it with frame-accurate precision using FFmpeg stream copy, and downloads it via yt-dlp using Chrome Native Messaging
+A powerful and fully local Manifest V3 Chrome extension that finds every playable video on a webpage (even hidden or fragmented streams), lets you optionally trim it with frame-accurate precision using FFmpeg stream copy, and downloads it via yt-dlp using Chrome Native Messaging

 Works on **most sites** — YouTube, Twitter/X, TikTok, Instagram, Reddit, Twitch, etc. I notice that it has trouble downloading from Vimeo, but I couldn't be bothered fixing.